M.D. with Distinction in Global Health

 The main body of the paper should include a scholarly review of the literature based on an experience or observation a student has during their international clinical rotations.

 Finally, it should conclude with a reflection of the impact the experience had on their future career goals.
 An initial proposal followed by the complete scholarly product will be submitted to the committee for review and approval.

-All members of the GHSAC committee and the Associate Dean must sign the Capstone paper by April 1 of the graduating year.
-Students should begin to circulate their thesis by Feb.
-1 to make sure committee members have time for change feedback if needed.
+All members of the GHSAC committee and the Associate Dean must sign the capstone paper by April 1 of the graduating year.
+Students should begin to circulate their thesis by February 1 to make sure committee members have time for change feedback if needed.